 Other Sites and Attractions Guys Will Love in Santa Ynez

 Mendenhall's Museum of Gasoline Pumps and Petroliana - this is one of the largest collections of petroleum related collectibles and antiques including: road signs, gasoline pumps, license plates, racing memorabilia and of course cars.
+Read our full review of the museum.

 Santa Barbara Wine Country Cycling Tours - while there's a lot of acres to be covered, biking through the vineyards has a certain appeal ... as long as you don't drink so much that you can't stay upright!